eszekely/robustDA/README.md

 # Robust detection and attribution

-RobustDA is a Python package for testing detection and attribution.
+RobustDA is a Python package for testing detection and attribution of climate change.

 ## Installation